 How does immigration check how many hours I worked?

-Immigration can request evidence of your work from yourself, the tax office or your employer.
+Immigration can request evidence of your work from yourself, the tax office, or your employer.
+They track data from the Australian Taxation Office (ATO).
 If you are found to work above the allowed hours, you may have your visa cancelled by immigration for breaking visa conditions.

 Can my partner work on a student visa?

 Yes, your partner will usually be able to work on a student visa.
-The student dependent will usually be limited to work 40 hours per fortnight.
+The student (Undergraduate) dependent will usually be limited to work 48 hours per fortnight.
 The student dependent can only begin work when the main applicant has begun studying, Family members of students who have commenced a masters by research or coursework, or a doctorate degree are permitted to work unrestricted hours.
+For higher degrees, partners have full and unlimited work rights.

 What are my work rights on a bridging visa?

-The work rights on the bridging visa usually take over the same conditions as the work rights on your previous visa.
+The work rights on the bridging visa (BVA, BVB, and BVC) usually take over the same conditions as the work rights on your previous visa.
 Therefore if you were on a working holiday visa and applied for a student visa, on the bridging visa, you would have the same work conditions on the working holiday visa.
-For more information on the work rights on your bridging visa – read here
+For more information on the work rights on your check this bridging visa article.

 Can I obtain an Australian Business Number (ABN) on a student visa?